Pungyeon/clean-go-article/README.md

 }
 ```

-However, we can do even better than this, by invoking the function directly on declaration.
-This makes it much clearer, that the function logic is associated with the declared variable, which is not as clear in the previous example.
+However, we can do even better by invoking the function directly after it's declared.
+This makes it much clearer that the function logic is associated with the declared variable, which is not as clear in the previous example:

 ```go
 func main() {